 Ornithology, Ecology, Wildlife Conservation

 To be awarded upper-division science credit, the student must:

 1. Have completed the following pre-requisite coursework: General Biology with Lab (12 credits), College-level Math such as Precalculus, Calculus I, Statistics 1 (4 credits).

 2. Complete an independent project.
 Near the beginning of the program students will be introduced to a series of potential field project topics from which to choose.
-There will also be an overview of commonly-used statistical analyses such as Chi-squared, T-test, Analysis of Variance, and Linear Regression.
+There will also be an overview of commonly-used statistical analyses.
 Interested students will choose a project topic, formulate a testable hypothesis, design a study to test the hypothesis, implement the study design and collect data in the field, conduct statistical analysis, and interpret and communicate study results via a scientific report and presentation.